Mithgol/node-fido2twi/README.md

 ## Configuration steps

+It is necessary to configure `fido2twi` before you run it.
+(For example, you cannot use [`npx`](https://github.com/zkat/npx) to run `npx fido2twi` without having to install `fido2twi` permanently.)
+You can configure `fido2twi` by performing the following simple steps:

 1. Visit https://apps.twitter.com/ and register an application.
 You may use “fido2twi” as the application's name and https://github.com/Mithgol/node-fido2twi/ as its site.
 The application must have the default “Read and Write” permissions (“Read only” won't suffice) because it posts messages to Twitter.

 2. Create an access token.